 - Car Accidents: If a driver’s negligent actions kill another person, then he or she may be liable for damages.

 For a free legal consultation, call 800-537-8185

 You can file a wrongful death claim for almost any kind of personal-injury situation.
 However, if the wrongful death occurred while at work, you may have to go through the Mississippi Workers’ Compensation Commission.
 What Must I Prove in a Wrongful Death Claim?
 As the plaintiff in a wrongful death claim, you face the same burden of proof as a plaintiff in a personal-injury claim.
 You must prove that the defendant owed the victim a duty of care.
 You also must prove that the defendant’s breach of this duty of care was a direct cause of the victim’s death.
 Finally, you will need to prove that the damages you are claiming relate directly to the victim’s death.
 Proving a wrongful death claim can be a complex matter.
 Each case is unique.
 If the death resulted from medical malpractice, for example, then an independent medical examination may be necessary.
-Your accident lawyer may also reference expert testimonies, eyewitness testimonies, police reports and doctors’ records.
+Your Gulfport personal injury attorney may also reference expert testimonies, eyewitness testimonies, police reports and doctors’ records.
 In some cases, making a civil claim against the at-fault party can save other people from the same misfortune.
 If your loved one died due to another person’s negligence in Mississippi, contact Morris Bart.
 A Biloxi accident attorney will guide you through the claims process.
 Call 800-537-8185 to schedule a consultation.

 to find a Morris Bart office near you.